VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 First of all, thank you so much for dedicating your time to being a mentor!
 We want to ensure that our hackers get the best possible experience to create something amazing.
 Here are a few key points:

 - Join our Slack [here](https://vandyhacksvi.slack.com).
 All announcements will be made here, and you'll be connecting with students who may need help in the #help channel.
-Contact Nidhi Mehta or Mahek Mehta on Slack to be added to the #mentors private channel.
+Contact Alex Cuc on Slack to be added to the #mentors private channel.

 - Have fun!
 For many of our hackers, this is their first introduction to the hacking culture, and if you’re having a blast, so will they!
 If there’s anything we can do for you or them, feel free to reach out on the #mentor slack channel, or find an organizer.